 How to Choose Kumquats

-Since you'll end up eating the peel, it's smart to look for certified organic kumquats so you know they weren't sprayed with harmful pesticides.
+Since you'll end up eating the peel, it's smart to look for certified organic kumquats so you know they weren't sprayed with pesticides.

 How to Store Kumquats